-Highway, rail, environmental, and coastal access improvement projects are underway in the cities of Encinitas and Solana Beach as part of Build NCC, the first package of projects being constructed through the 40-year North Coast Corridor (NCC) Program.
+Highway, rail, environmental, and coastal access improvement projects are underway in the cities of Solana Beach, Encinitas, and Carlsbad as part of Build NCC, the first package of projects being constructed through the 40-year North Coast Corridor (NCC) Program.

-Build NCC includes rail double tracking, extended carpool lanes, new bike and pedestrian trails, and the restoration of the San Elijo Lagoon, with the majority of work beginning in Encinitas.
-These highway, rail, and lagoon improvements are being constructed simultaneously to minimize impacts to the lagoon and neighboring communities.
-View the San Elijo Lagoon Construction Staging Maps to see how Build NCC will be integrated.
+Build NCC includes rail double tracking, extended carpool lanes, new bike and pedestrian trails, and the restoration of the San Elijo Lagoon.
+These highway, rail, and lagoon improvements are being constructed simultaneously to minimize impacts to the lagoon and neighboring communities. .

 View information on the Chesterfield Drive Rail Crossing Closure.

 View media coverage of the Chesterfield Drive Rail Crossing Improvements project.

 Questions?
 Call our construction hotline at (844) NCC-0050 or email us at BuildNCC@KeepSanDiegoMoving.com.

 To receive construction alerts via text message, text BuildNCC to 313131.

 In November 2018, construction crews began work to extend a HOV/carpool lane on Interstate 5 (I-5) in each direction between Manchester Avenue in the City of Encinitas and Palomar Airport Road in the City of Carlsbad.